NREL/resstock/BuildResidentialScheduleFile/resources/README.md

 This yaml file contains various miscellaneous configurations for the schedule generator, and their meanings and sources are defined within the file.

-The new methods for generating and reading stochastic schedules adds some extra I/O. We expect a 10%-15% increase in runtime due to this new capability.